kevburnsjr/microcache/README.md

 	//
 	//     microcache: ( HIT | MISS | STALE )
 	//
+	// - SuppressAgeHeader: false
+	// Header will be appended to response indicating the age of the object
+	//
+	//     age: ( seconds )
+	//
 	// - Monitor: microcache.MonitorFunc(5 * time.Second, logStats)
 	// LogStats will be called every 5s to log stats about the cache
 	//